ernestoagc/su-det-2025-group-1/README.md

 # [Feel The Edge]

--- Catchy slogan or a logo for the project --
+-- Catchy slogan or a logo or poster for the project --

 ## Introduction